PetarSam/JobAgent/README.md

 `source venv/bin/activate` and then `python app.py`

-### Note: If you want the code running on your machine you need to add your own MONGODB uri
+### Note: If you want the code running on your machine you need to add your own MongoDB URI